wdi-sg/project-2/README.md

 # ETF Allocator Beta

-This is the starter code for WDI projects.
-Please update this README file with information specific to your project.
-Replace this paragraph for instance, with a short description of your project.
-Then update the sections below.
-Refer to your project specificaion for instructions on how to submit your projects.
+The ETF Allocator (in Beta stage) is a portfolio management tool for exchange-traded funds investors.
+It is meant to provide tools in portfolio allocation, monitoring, trading and risk management for ETF portfolios.
+This Beta version comprises these features: user authentication, portfolio overview, API link up for real ETF prices, and basic charting.

 ## Progress

-Follow the project's progress here: link
+Follow the project's progress here [link](https://etfallocator.herokuapp.com/)

 ## Getting Started

-Provide instructions here about how to get your project running on our local machine.
+Access the heroku deployment [here]() Provide instructions here about how to get your project running on our local machine.
 Do we just need to clone and open a certain file or do we need to install anything first.

 ### Prerequisites